xwal/awesome-stars/README.md

 - [giscus/giscus](https://github.com/giscus/giscus) - A comment system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
 - [reown-com/web-examples](https://github.com/reown-com/web-examples) - Wallet and dapp examples implementing WalletConnect v2
 - [bitpay/wallet](https://github.com/bitpay/wallet) - Bitpay Wallet (formerly Copay) is a secure Bitcoin and other crypto currencies wallet platform for both desktop and mobile devices.
 - [merkletreejs/merkletreejs](https://github.com/merkletreejs/merkletreejs) - 🌱 Construct Merkle Trees and verify proofs in JavaScript.
+By @miguelmota
 - [argentlabs/argent-x](https://github.com/argentlabs/argent-x) - ArgentX browser extension for StarkNet - made with ❤️ by Argent
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [trufflesuite/ganache](https://github.com/trufflesuite/ganache) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.